Global Weak Solutions of a Navier-Stokes-Cahn-Hilliard System for Incompressible Two-phase flows with Thermo-induced

 \\

 \textbf{Funding.} The research of H. Wu was partially supported by Natural Science Foundation of Shanghai (Grant number 25ZR1401023).

 \\

-\textbf{Acknowledgments.} Part of the work was done during H. Wu's participation in the Thematic Program on Free Boundary Problems at the Erwin Schr\"{o}dinger International Institute for Mathematics and Physics (ESI), whose hospitality is gratefully acknowledged.
+\textbf{Acknowledgments.} The authors are grateful to the reviewer for several valuable comments.
+Part of the work was done during H. Wu's participation in the Thematic Program on Free Boundary Problems at the Erwin Schr\"{o}dinger International Institute for Mathematics and Physics (ESI), whose hospitality is gratefully acknowledged.
 H. Wu is a member of the Key Laboratory of Mathematics for Nonlinear Sciences (Fudan University), Ministry of Education of China.